frankshearar/Home/NuGet-Sign-Command.md

 [Task for Specing](https://github.com/nuget/home/issues/5907) and [Task for execution](https://github.com/nuget/home/issues/5904)

 ## Problem
 Currently there is no way for package authors to sign their packages.
 Signed packages help with authenticity and integrity of a package when it is being consumed by NuGet users.
-Further, this command will also facilitate package sources to sign the package to prevent package tampering once it has been published.
+Further, in future, this command will also facilitate package sources to sign the package to prevent package tampering once it has been published.

 ## Who is the customer?
-All NuGet package authors and package sources.
+All NuGet package authors.

 ## Evidence
 Part of the larger [package signing](https://github.com/NuGet/Home/wiki/Author-Package-Signing) effort.